 How to get around

 The easiest way to get around Florence’s historic center is on foot.
-The area is pretty compact and crowded, so walking is the best way to get from a place to another admiring the buildings on the way.
+The area is pretty compact and crowded, so walking is the best way to get from one place to another admiring the buildings on the way.

 If you want to move faster, you can rent a bike, a very common means of transportation in the city center.
-You can also join one of the popular segway tours to see more places and save time in the transfers.
+You can also join one of the popular segway tours to see more places and save time on the transfers.

 The local public transport is managed by ATAF and it’s pretty efficient.
 You can buy a ticket or a 10-ticket booklet at the newsagent at the station or all throughout the city.
 This will give you more freedom of movement as you won’t have to look for tickets all the time.
 Plus, we stayed in Florence for 5 days and one 10-ticket carnet turned out to be enough.

 If you are coming to Florence by train from Rome, you can purchase the bus tickets directly at Santa Maria Novella station.
 While if you are planning a multi-city Italy trip and the next stop is the capital, you might want to book your train ticket from Florence to Rome in advance to avoid a lack of seats and high rates.

 WANT TO READ IT LATER?
 PIN IT TO YOUR BOARD!